AishaEvering/BioTools/docs/DomainModel.md

 ### $${\color{purple}Filter \space Preset}$$

 Contains a predefined Flag Filter configuration and a researcher facing explanation.
+Preset selection is derived from the current Flag Filter rather than maintained as independent filter state.
+A preset is considered active when the current Flag Filter exactly matches the preset's Flag Filter.

-A Filter Preset exists in 5 forms within BioTools:
+A Filter Preset exists in 3 forms within BioTools:

 - Filter Preset Definition - reference data stored in JSON.
 - Filter Preset Interface - TypeScript contract defining the required shape.